Grito del Corazon with Bent Frequency Duo

-Instrumentation: Solo or chamber ensemble (Any of the following, either individually or in combination, amplified: bassoon, clarinet, bass clarinet, mezzo, saxophone, trumpet, trombone, viola, cello, marimba, multi-percussion, piano) with electronic playback and optional video
+Instrumentation: Solo or chamber ensemble (such as any of the following, either individually or in combination, amplified: bassoon, clarinet, bass clarinet, mezzo, saxophone, trumpet, trombone, viola, cello, marimba, multi-percussion, piano) with electronic playback and optional video by Kathy Aoki.
+Contact firstname.lastname@example.org for more instrumentation options. .

 Ensemble Barcelona Nueva Musica